johnsonandjohnson/Bodiless-JS/packages/bodiless-organisms/doc/FilterByGroup.md

 Components, each with independently configured saved filters.

-?> **Note:** As mentioned previously, Filter By Group Components can be configured to use the same site-wide data source.
+?> **Note:** As mentioned previously, Filter By Group Components can be configured to use the same sitewide data source.
 While linked filters will share Categories and Groups across pages, Preset Filters are saved at page-level and not shared.

 By creating a Preset Filter, you will be locking the Filter UI — disabling the